- Search The Registry

 Pratt attended D.C.
 Public Schools Gage ES, Rudolph ES, MacFarland Junior High School, and Roosevelt.
 She excelled at baseball but deemphasized that in adolescence.
 At Howard University, she joined the Alpha Kappa Alpha sorority (1964) and earned a B.A. in political science (1965).
 She received a J.D. degree from the Howard University School of Law in 1968.
 She met and dated her future husband there.
 She married Arrington Dixon in 1966 and has two daughters, Aimee and Drew, born in 1968 and 1970.
 They divorced after sixteen years.
 Former Def Jam A&R executive Drew Dixon is her daughter.

 Initially, her political energies were drawn to national rather than local politics.
 She was a member of the Democratic National Committee from the District of Columbia (1977–1990), the first woman to hold that position.
 She was DNC Treasurer (1985–1989).
-At the 1980 Democratic National Convention, she was a member of the Ad Hoc Credentials Committee, a member of the Judicial Council, and a co-chairman of the Rules Committee.
+At the 1980 Democratic National Convention, she was a member of the Ad Hoc Credentials Committee, the Judicial Council, and a co-chairman of the Rules Committee.
 In 1983, she became Vice President of Community Relations at Pepco, the D.C. electric utility.
 She became the first woman and first Black to serve in that role.
 The same year, she won the Presidential Award from the National Association for the Advancement of Colored People (NAACP).

 She was sworn in as mayor of Washington on January 2, 1991.
 Pratt was the first Black woman to serve as mayor of a major American city.
-Once in office, Pratt's grassroots, reform posture met resistance.
+Once in office, Pratt's grassroots reform posture met resistance.
 She made good on her promises to clean house, requesting the resignations of all Barry appointees the day after her election; however, as she began to slash the city employment payroll, her political support began to weaken.
 She angered labor leaders who claimed she had promised not to fire union employees and began mandating unpaid layoffs and wage freezes citywide.
 Kelly was at odds with several D.C.
 Council members with her proposal to temporarily move the city government to the building at One Judiciary Square, ten blocks away from Washington's incumbent city hall, the District Building, while the latter underwent renovations.